-In accordance with a resolution of the directors of the Royal Automobile Association of South Australia Incorporated, We state that:
+In accordance with a resolution of the directors of the Royal Automobile Association of South Australia Incorporated, we state that:

-- 1. In the opinion of the Directors: - a) The financial statements and notes of the Association and of the consolidated entity are in accordance with the Associations Incorporation Act 1985, including: - (i) Giving a true and fair view of the Association's and consolidated entity's financial position as at 30 June 2010 and of their performance for the year ended on that date. - (ii) Complying with Accounting Standards and Rules of the Association. - b) There are reasonable grounds to believe that the Association will be able to pay its debts as and when they become due and payable. - 2.
-This declaration has been made after receiving the declarations required to be made to the directors in accordance with the Associations Incorporation Act 1985 for the financial year ended 30 June 2010.
+- 1. In the opinion of the Directors: - a) The financial statements and notes of the Association and of the consolidated entity are in accordance with the Associations Incorporation Act 1985, including: - (i) Giving a true and fair view of the Association's and consolidated entity's financial position as at 30 June 2011 and of their performance for the year ended on that date. - (ii) Complying with Accounting Standards and Rules of the Association. - b) There are reasonable grounds to believe that the Association will be able to pay its debts as and when they become due and payable. - c) In accordance with Section 35(5) of the Associations Act 1985, the Directors hereby state that during the financial year ended 30 June 2011; - a.
+No officer of the Association - b.
+No firm of which an officer is a member; and - c.
+No body corporate in which an officer has a substantial financial interest, ii) No officer of the Association has received directly or indirectly from the Association any payment or other benefit of a pecuniary value except for the following;